 You can also check how well its services are running here.

 Halifax has revealed its branches will remain open whenever possible between 9:30am to 3:30pm, Monday to Friday.
 No branches will be open at the weekends until further notice and the mobile branch service is currently suspended.

 Unfortunately, some branches may have temporarily closed, so it’s best to contact your local branch to make sure it’s still open.
-You can find the branch finder here and details of what you can do online.
+You can find the branch finder here.

 Most HSBC branches are open but opening times vary, while all banks are closed on Saturdays and Sundays until further notice.

 HSBC warns services in branch are limited although it can help with cash deposits, withdrawals, bill payments and changes of address, but not with new products or appointments.

 Check the branch finder for the latest opening hours and some of the services you can sort out online or via the app.

 Lloyds has revealed its branches will remain open whenever possible between 9:30am to 3:30pm, Monday to Friday, although some branches may have different opening hours.
 Most branches won’t be open at the weekends until further notice.

 Lloyds says its branches will continue to offer a counter service for cash and cheques, as well as help vulnerable people and businesses in financial difficulty.